Large rainbow cliques in randomly perturbed dense graphs: Properties of

 \subsection{Rainbow supersaturation in $\Gnp$}

 The main result of this section, is a {\sl supersaturation} version of the main result of~\cite{KKM14}, and can be seen in Proposition~\ref{prop:supersaturation} below.
-In its simplest form, Proposition~\ref{prop:supersaturation} asserts that given a strictly $2$-balanced graph $H$, the random graph $\Gnp$ a.a.s. has the property that every proper colouring of its edges admits $\Omega(\Ex (X_H))$ rainbow copies of $H$.
+In its simplest form, Proposition~\ref{prop:supersaturation} asserts that given a strictly $2$-balanced graph $H$, the random graph $\Gnp$ a.a.s.\ has the property that every proper colouring of its edges admits $\Omega(\Ex (X_H))$ rainbow copies of $H$.
 The formulation of Proposition~\ref{prop:supersaturation} is somewhat more involved as in subsequent arguments we require supersaturation of rainbow copies supported on the members of prescribed subsets of $\binom{[n]}{v(H)}$ and, moreover, we require $\Gnp$ to satisfy the aforementioned property with ``very high'' probability.
-Our proof of Proposition~\ref{prop:supersaturation} employs the so called K{\L}R-theorem~\cite[Theorem~1.6(i)]{CGSS14} and the core so called `technical' result of~\cite[Section~5]{KKM14} (see Proposition~\ref{prop:Yoshi} below).
+Our proof of Proposition~\ref{prop:supersaturation} employs the so-called K{\L}R-theorem~\cite[Theorem~1.6(i)]{CGSS14} and the core so-called `technical' result of~\cite[Section~5]{KKM14} (see Proposition~\ref{prop:Yoshi} below).

 Prior to proving Proposition~\ref{prop:supersaturation}, an explanation as to our appeal to the K{\L}R-theorem is warranted.
-To that end, let us consider the task of establishing supersaturation of rainbow copies of a prescribed graph $H$ in a host graph $G$, without the additional restriction imposed by Proposition~\ref{prop:supersaturation}, mandating that these copies all be supported on a pre-chosen set of $v(H)$-sets.
-A moment's thought\footnote{We reproduce this argument in the proof of Observation~\ref{obs:non-rainbow-Krr}.}, reveals that upon fixing a proper edge-colouring of $G$, the number of non-rainbow copies of $H$ can be upper bounded by
+To this end, let us consider the task of establishing supersaturation of rainbow copies of a prescribed graph $H$ in a host graph $G$, without the additional restriction imposed by Proposition~\ref{prop:supersaturation}, mandating that these copies all be supported on a pre-chosen set of $v(H)$-sets.
+A moment's thought\footnote{This argument is reproduced below in the proof of Observation~\ref{obs:non-rainbow-Krr}.}, reveals that upon fixing a proper edge-colouring of $G$, the number of non-rainbow copies of $H$ can be upper bounded by

 where $\{e,f\} \extends{G}{H}$ denotes the set of injections of the form $H \mapsto G$ constrained to containing the listed pair of edges of $G$, namely $e$ and $f$.
-Put another way, this set is comprised of all the so called {\em extensions} of the pair of fixed edges $\{e,f\}$ into a (labelled) copy of $H$ in $G$.
+Put another way, this set is comprised of all the so-called {\em extensions} of the pair of fixed edges $\{e,f\}$ into a (labelled) copy of $H$ in $G$.
 This type of argument can also be seen in~\cite{KMS07}, where it is attributed to~\cite{AJMP03}.

 Employing~\eqref{eq:non-rainbow} in order to establish Proposition~\ref{prop:supersaturation} entails attaining sufficiently tight upper bounds on $\left| \{e,f\} \extends{\Gnp}{H} \right|$ for any pair of independent edges in $\Gnp$ for the relevant values of $p$.
 In our case, $p$ can be as low as to yield $\Ex \left(\left|\{e,f\} \extends{\Gnp}{H} \right|\right) = o(1)$; rendering standard concentration-type arguments for estimating the order of magnitude of $\left|\{e,f\} \extends{\Gnp}{H}\right|$ meaningless.
 We circumvent this obstacle by resorting to a more detailed analysis of counting non-rainbow copies of $H$ in $\Gnp$; the latter approach, as mentioned above, entails the use of the K{\L}R-theorem.
 Nevertheless,~\eqref{eq:non-rainbow} remains relevant as will be seen in the sequel.